sstelfox/stelfox.net/content/blog/2017-12-18-cross-compiling-gentoo-for-xilinx-boards.md

 * It will have a working package manager to allow it to extend itself

-From this set of goals we will both be able to re-compile everything natively on the board (to avoid some issues that have traditionally plagued cross compiled environments) and get access to the vast majority of packaged software from the Gentoo repositories as well as easily perform project development directly.
+From this set of goals we will both be able to re-compile everything natively on the board if we so choose, and get access to the vast majority of packaged software from the Gentoo repositories as well as easily perform project development directly.

 To get started you will have to have a working Gentoo install to start the cross compilation from.
 I've personally had issues with the hardened, SELinux, and no-multilib profile variants.
-If you encounter issues I strongly recommend trying the standard system profile.
+If you encounter issues I strongly recommend trying the standard system profile on your build host.
 I'm also sure there is probably some way to get the portage cross tooling working in other distributions, but I'll leave that as an exercise to the reader.

 ## Tooling